ansible-community/antsibull/README.md

 antsibull is covered by the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).

+## Versioning and compatibility

+From version 0.1.0 on, antsibull sticks to semantic versioning and aims at providing no backwards compatibility breaking changes **to the command line API (antsibull and antsibull-lint)** during a major release cycle.
+We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.

+We explicitly exclude code compatibility. **antsibull is not supposed to be used as a library.** The only exception are potential dependencies with other antsibull projects (currently, none).
+If you want to use a certain part of antsibull-docs as a library, please create an issue so we can discuss whether we add a stable interface for **parts** of the Python code.
+We do not promise that this will actually happen though.

 ## Running from source

 Please note that to run antsibull from source, you need to install some related projects adjacent to the antsibull checkout.
 More precisely, assuming you checked out the antsibull repository in a directory `./antsibull/`, you need to check out the following projects in the following locations: